hamzaelouiaazzani/My_Assignements_for_-Coursera_Certifications/Generative AI with Large Language Models/Course1/README.md

 # Generative AI with Large Language Models (LLMs)

-Welcome to the README of my submission to  the "Generative AI with Large Language Models (LLMs)" certification (one course)!
+Welcome to the README of my submission for  the "Generative AI with Large Language Models (LLMs)" certification (one course)!
 This course is instructed by top Amazon AI experts: Antje Barth, Shelbee Eigenbrode, Mike Chambers, and Chris Fregly.
 It is offered by DeepLearning.AI via Coursera.

 ## Overview